brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 The Knights and Sorcerers (KS) API is RESTful.
 It provides static, semi-static, and continuous game data related to servers and characters.

 ### 1.1.
 Quickstart Guide <a name="quickstartGuide"></a>
 If you are just getting started, see our developer [quickstart guide](#overview).
-It will walk you through authorization and help you make your first request.
+It will walk you through authorization and help you make your first request using curl.

 ### 1.2.
-Categories of Resource Data <a name="ResourceDataCategories"></a>
+Categories of Resource Data <a name="resourceDataCategories"></a>

 #### 1.2.1. static data
 Static data changes infrequently, if at all.